GDPR Data Minimization

 Article 17 — Right to Erasure

-When a data subject requests deletion of their data, organisations must remove personal data from all documents — including PDFs, scanned contracts, and archived files.
+When a data subject requests deletion of their data, organizations must remove personal data from all documents — including PDFs, scanned contracts, and archived files.
 Redaction is often the most practical way to comply when documents contain both personal and business-critical information.

 Article 25 — Data Protection by Design

-Organisations must implement appropriate technical measures to ensure data minimisation.
+Organizations must implement appropriate technical measures to ensure data minimisation.
 Using automated redaction tools — rather than relying on manual review — demonstrates "data protection by design and by default" as required by this article.

 Personal Data We Detect